-Packaging materials consumed by the Group are by and large used for the packaging process in the electronic product manufacturing plant based in Shenzhen and for protecting products during the related transportation.
-Currently, packaging materials used are mainly comprised of plastic and paper.
-Compared to last year, consumption of plastic packaging materials for the Year reduced by approximately onefold from last year, while consumption of paper materials increased approximately twofold, mainly due to use of plastic packaging boxes for most of the product series produced last year and use of paper packaging colour boxes for most of product series for the Year.

-On the other hand, the Group's factories strived to cooperate with their suppliers to save packagingrelated resources by recycling packaging/carrying materials such as boxes and plastic trays provided by the suppliers and returning them to the suppliers for reuse in the next delivery, thereby increasing the utilization rate of these resources.
+As for consumption by the Group of packaging materials, the majority of such consumption is used for the packaging process in the electronic product manufacturing plant based in Shenzhen and for protecting products during the related transportation, and the current packaging materials in use are mainly comprised of plastic and paper.
+On the other hand, the Group's factories strive to cooperate with their suppliers to conserve packaging-related resources by packaging/loading materials with the packaging boxes, plastic trays, and other containers provided by the suppliers.
+Such recycle and reuse practices will help return them to the suppliers for reuse in the next delivery, thereby increasing the utilization rate of these resources.